 The game's story is almost precisely a remake of the original Journeyman Project, and its later edition The Journeyman Project: TURBO!.

 The gameplay added extensive use of full-motion video with live action, which was sparsely used in the first game, it became the series defining point in the second game, The Journeyman Protect 2: Buried In Time.
 The successively higher quality acting and voice work would become the source of the relative success of the final game in the series, The Journeyman Project 3: Legacy of Time.

 Poor marketing and limited platform availability (Playstation and Pippin in Japan, and only Power Macintosh in the USA) would doom the game to obscurity and relegate it to diamond-in-the-rough territory.
 Any copy is highly valued by collectors and fans, and a sealed copy on eBay can gain upwards of $100.
 Extremely limited numbers of the Japanese PSX edition were ever made, which make those along with the DVD version of The Journeyman Project 3: Legacy of Time and the box set of The Journeyman Project Trilogy fetch a high price on internet auction sites.
 Presto Studios made plans to port the game to the PlayStation (with publisher Acclaim Entertainment) and Sega Saturn in the U.S., but these versions were never released.

 Due to rights and compatibility issues, the first game in the series, along with Pegasus Prime, were not available for many years, but a trailer in 2013 hinted at upcoming ports for Windows and Mac OS X. Support had also been added in ScummVM for the old PowerPC CD-ROM.
-The Mac OS X version that incorporated features from the unreleased DVD-ROM and PSX versions was released in December 2013, and the Linux and Windows versions went golden master in March 2014.
+A Mac OS X version that incorporated features from the unreleased DVD-ROM and PSX versions was released in December 2013, and the Linux and Windows versions went golden master in March 2014.
 The game became available for download from GOG on April 10, 2014 and from Steam on February 20, 2017.
 The Steam version added achievements and support for controllers.

 In December 2012, over 15 years after the original release, The Original Soundtrack album by Geno Andrews, Jack Harris, and Bob Stewart was released.

 |No.||Track Title||Length (31:46)|